 |

 happier than being petted and admired.
-She has a charming way of coming
+She had a charming way of coming

 up to you and just standiing there, head tilted back to gaze at you